anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 <img width="566" alt="expanded-simple" src="https://user-images.githubusercontent.com/12598420/45925725-fe34f480-bf12-11e8-941c-cb3ec8da6c3e.png"> <br />

 That's it, done.
 We are ready to run.

+The hosts and ports in the `url` fields are externalized as usual(explained below).

 ***
 Then we stick the above json file to a JUnit runner and run.
 We can point to any `host` and `port` in the `Runner`.
 See the sample below.